gaowhen/summer/README.md

 The build button is in page header, all files are exported to ghpages folder

+### deploy

+The deploy button is in page header, next to build button.

+Just remember to add your github repo uri to summery/config.py

 ### MIT license

 Copyright (c) 2015 Miko Gao <gaowhen.com@gmail.com>